 Easily Adapted to be Dairy-Free, Egg-Free, and Nut-Free

-1 1/4 cups Coconut Palm Sugar (original recipe calls for sugar) – the Coconut Palm Sugar added a superior nutty flavor
+- 1 1/4 cups Coconut Palm Sugar (original recipe calls for sugar)

 1. Position rack in the bottom third of oven.
 Preheat to 325 degrees.
 Line 8x8x2 inch metal pan with foil, pressing foil firmly against sides and leaving 2 inch overhang.
-Coat foil with non-stick cooking spray.
+Coat foil with generously with coconut oil.